allenc125789/TCCR-OBS-StreamDeck/README.md

 # TCCR-OBS-StreamDeck Python Driver
 Creates a small window to capture input from the controller I made.
-Converts said inputes into OBS websocket calls.
+Converts said inputs into OBS websocket calls.